Understanding Contract Breach and Remedies

 Book a Free Writ of Mandamus Call

-• Specific Performance: A court order requiring the breaching party to fulfill their contractual obligations, often used in cases involving unique goods or property.
+• Specific Performance: A court order requiring the breaching party to fulfill their contractual duties, often used in cases involving unique goods or property.

 • Reformation: Modification of the contract terms to reflect the true intent of the parties when the original agreement was flawed or ambiguous.